The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 Issue #8: LoadBalancer Taking Forever to Provision

-The Fix (for now): Just wait.
+The “fix” for now: wait.
 Classic LB provisioning takes 5-10 minutes.
-Patience!
+Go make coffee.

-The Better Fix (future enhancement): Install AWS Load Balancer Controller to use ALBs instead:
+Better long-term: install the AWS Load Balancer Controller and use ALBs via Ingress instead:

 # This will be in my "What's Next" section